kakisoft/slides/accounting-for-engineers/slide.md

 ## studied about journal entry

 I studied with book and internet.
-but I did't understand anything about it.
+but I didn't understand anything about it.

 ---

-I mean, I did't know how to apply all the information that I have to system.
+I mean, I didn't know how to apply all the information that I have to system.

 ---